ce-designs/SabreCE/README.md

   - A GUI library for displaying DAC settings, using a character OLED.
       (This library is developed to be used with the Sabre library)
   - A modified version of Ken shirrif's IR remote library.
   - A modified version of Elco Jacob's OLEDfourbit library for interfacing a Newhaven OLED display (Rev.A).
+(Remove this         library when using a Rev.C display)
-  - A modified version of Adafruit's characterOLED library for interfacing a Newhaven OLED display (Rev.C).\
+  - A modified version of Adafruit's characterOLED library for interfacing a Newhaven OLED display (Rev.C).(Remove this          library when using a Rev.A display)

 To be added:
   - A DS1307 library for interfacing the DS1307 RTC.